God's Food (Kada Prasad)

 _config.yml

 • Continue stirring until it thickens a little bit more and then fish out the cardamom pods to discard.
-(One of my least favorite feelings is accidentally trying to eat one of these)

 • Transfer to a bowl and garnish with chopped pecans (or other nuts of choice).
 Serve warm or cold (the general consensus is that it’s better warm, but I personally like it cold).
 Enjoy!